 Encore Azalea has become the azalea to which all others are compared.
 After all, they are not only incredibly beautiful, but they repeat bloom.
-Just consider reveling in a glorious spring bloom of your favorite colors, and then, because of careful breeding and selection, growth resumes and another bloom cycle is initiated.
-That’s not the end of the story either, as this process is repeated – culminating in a dazzling fall display prior to winter’s rest.
-Hence, ours all have the first name Autumn, which delineates Encore Azaleas from the rest.
+Imagine a glorious spring bloom of your favorite colors that, because of careful breeding and selection, resumes again and again… spring, summer, and fall.
+So, as you are developing your landscape – whether starting with a blank slate or making improvements – you should consider adding Encore Azaleas.

 - North-facing landscapes are shadier and somewhat colder so make sure the morning sun will reach your Encore Azaleas if planting on this side.